Working in Harmony With Nanny in The New World

 Fast forward 20-years

 Same playground.
-The same conversation between nannies (but likely at two meters and possibly through face masks!).
-But now both parents are working from home full time.
+It’s the same conversation between nannies.
+But now both parents are working from home full-time.

-This is a big shift and, in many cases, it has significantly disrupted the balance of nannies and families working in harmony.
+This is a significant shift and, in many cases, it has significantly disrupted the balance of nannies and families working in harmony.

 Having both parents, the nanny, the children, possibly a cleaner and a dog.. all in one house – ESPECIALLY OVER LOCKDOWN – can stress the most patient of adults and children.
 And looking from everyone’s point of view, it’s easy to see why.
-There’s a lot going on within those four walls!
+A lot is going on within those four walls!

 The home office

-Funny of course, but not ideal from a business point of view in order to maintain professionalism on the part of the parent concerned.
+Funny of course, but not ideal from a business point of view to maintain professionalism on the part of the parent concerned.
 Which is pretty important in these uncertain and worrying times.

 Let’s now go into another room: the kitchen

-Here the nanny is equally trying to be professional and do her job.
+Here, the nanny is trying to be professional and do her job.
 A parent wanders in.

-Let’s be honest here, this can cause disruption to the nanny’s workspace.
+Let’s be honest here: this does disrupt the nanny’s workspace.

 Babies and children can react to new dynamics.
-Someone entering their play space, meal space, routine space becomes a disruptive diversion to having a nappy change or managing that final piece of broccoli which has now become even more unappealing!
+Someone entering their play space, meal space, or routine space becomes a disruptive diversion to having a nappy change or managing that final piece of broccoli, which has now become even more unappealing!

 Two workplaces that happily co-exist until they overlap and become unharmonious.